 You can easily tell if the one UFC fighter can overpower an opponent?
 You know underdog strengths and weakness?
-You count the days for the next UFC event?
+Do you count the days for the next UFC event?

 Congrats!
 Sounds like you’re are ready to bet online on sports and can make the big bucks!